thomaslaurenson/trophyroom/hackthebox/machines/bashed/README.md

 ## Flag: User

-Looking at the `home` directory, and `/etc/passwd` file shows two users.
+Looking at the `home` directory, and the `/etc/passwd` file - there are two users.

 ```
 www-data@bashed:/var/www/html/dev# ls /home/